Español

 cannot protect the rights to a plant.

-erosion and global warming.
-Owing to its capabilities, United
+deforestation, erosion and global warming.
+Owing to its

-Nations has rightly declared neem as "Tree of the 21st Century".
+capabilities, United Nations has rightly declared neem as "Tree of

-environmental and public health problems.
-The commercial and
+global, agricultural, environmental and public health problems.
+The

-Industrial prospects of Neem are unlimited and exciting.
-Speedy
+commercial and Industrial prospects of Neem are unlimited and

-realization of its economic potential should be a priority for all
+exciting.
+Speedy realization of its economic potential should be a

 The history of the Neem tree